dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 It was said before that in a regular try-statement, if the finally-clause throws an exception, that exception "wins" and all other exceptions thrown earlier in the try-statement are lost.
 The same is true for try-with-resources statements with explicit finally clause.
-(Here we ignore the use of method `addSuppressed(Throwable)`, and assume that method is not called.)
+(Here we ignore the use of method `addSuppressed(Throwable)`, and assume that this method is not called.)

 Yet what happens if in a try-with-resources statement the try-block throws an exception, and the resource `AutoCloseable.close()` methods throw exceptions as well?
 Then the exception thrown from the try-block is known as the *primary exception*, and